 Danielle Pilar Clealand, Ph.D., is Assistant Professor in the Department of Politics & International Relations in the Steven J. Green School of International and Public Affairs at Florida International University.

 Dr. Clealand received her Ph.D. from the University of North Carolina at Chapel Hill in Political Science, an M.A. from New York University in Latin American and Caribbean Studies, and a B.A. from Tufts University in International Relations.
 Her research focuses on comparative racial politics, racial ideology, nationalism, group consciousness, and racial attitudes throughout the Americas.
 Her work on racial politics engages both Cuba and the Cuban diaspora.

 The book is part of a larger research focus that brings to light the power of racial ideologies that negate the existence of racism and their effect on racial progress and racial activism.
-Dr. Clealand's next projects will focus on this analysis in the Spanish-speaking Caribbean and the United States.
+Dr. Clealand's current project focuses on this analysis in Puerto Rico.